atsaotsao/my-website/content/my-art/index.md

   - abstract art
   - abstract works
 ---
-Welcome to the small gallery of a few collections of my artwork!
+Welcome to the online gallery of my artwork!

 Some originals are now for sale if you feel intrigued or compelled to take a piece of my journey into yours.